Exposing The ‘B’ Word As You Near Retirement

 Budget is the ‘B’ word.
 The word sometimes connotes a negative implication for some as they feel budget means ‘less spending.’
 Although in reality, in the retirement and investment planning world, we view budgeting as knowing how much you spend so that you can have a plan in retirement.

 How many Americans keep a budget?
-According to the 2016 U.S. Bank Possibility Index, only 41% of Americans follow the most basic of financial planning tools which
+According to the 2016 U.S. Bank Possibility Index, only 41% of Americans follow the most basic of financial planning tools which is creating a budget.
+As you approach retirement age, there are things to think about regarding budgeting:

 1. Write down all of your expenses – fixed and variable

 Fixed expenses cost the same amount each month and are paid on a regular schedule such as monthly, quarterly or from year to year.
 Health insurance, car insurance, car payments, mortgage payments are typical household fixed expenses.
 Variable expenses refer to spending decisions like buying clothes, eating and drinking out, vacationing, playing golf with friends.
 These items are variable because the amount spent varies from month to month.
 Most variable costs are discretionary and that’s how most Americans view them, however, some costs like groceries or gas in your automobile represent necessities.
 The amount spent can vary significantly from month to month and therefore, these costs are also categorized as a variable expense.
-Over a month’s time frame, review bank statements, credit card statements
+Over a month’s time frame, review bank statements, credit card statements and other financial documents to determine all your expenses.
+Be thorough and review your list to make sure everything is accounted for.

 2. Write down all your income and where it will come from